trangnm58/ds_udacity_project_1/README.md

 Every year, Stack Overflow conducts a massive survey of people on the site, covering all sorts of information like programming languages, salary, code style and various other information.
 This year, they amassed more than 64,000 responses fielded from 213 countries.

 By using the [Stack Overflow Data - 2017 Survey](https://www.kaggle.com/stackoverflow/so-survey-2017) data, we try to answer some business questions to better understand the status of the field:
--   What is the gender diversity and gender equality status in the field?
+-   What are the gender diversity and gender equality status in the field?
 -   What is the average salary in each country around the world?
 -   Do people tend to work remotely more the longer they are in the field?